Tintenklecks/IBDelegateCodesippets/README.md

-# dsnip - Create code snippets from protocols
+# dsnip - Create code snippets from UIKit protocols

+Can you remember all dlegate methods from UITableViewDatasource?
+And which ones are optional and which ones are required?
+This command line tool extracts all these information from the header files of the current iOS installed in the Xcode.app in your application folder

 I wrote this little command line program for me, but I´m sure its valuable to may other XCode developer (especially iOS developer as I focussed on the iOS SDK) as well.

+It´s done quick & dirty as I wanted the result (that you find in the codesnippet folder) - a beauty contest was never in my mind ;-) But if you want to make it more flexible ... hey ... perfect for me ;-)

 It generats the Xcode codesnippet files for all protocols in the UIKit elements, like ...